onegentig/audacious-discord-rpc/README.md

      ```

 2. **Find the plugin directory.** (Not necessary for manual builds, see below.)
-     Run the following command to find out where your Audacious files are located:
+     Run the following command to find out where to put the plugin file:

      ```sh
-     pkg-config --variable=plugin_dir audacious
+     echo "$(pkg-config --variable=plugin_dir audacious)/General"
      ```

-     The likely output would be `/usr/lib64/audacious` or `/usr/lib/x86_64-linux-gnu/audacious`.
-     The plugin should be placed in the `General` subdirectory of the printed path (as in “General plugins”).
+     Or if you’re using nushell:

+     ```nushell
+     $"(pkg-config --variable=plugin_dir audacious)/General"
+     ```

+     As it will likely print a system directory in `/usr`,
-     As these are system directories, moving the plugin fill will require admin privilages.
+     moving the plugin fill will require admin privilages.

-3. **Move the file.** If you downloaded a release, move the `libaudacious-plugin-rpc.so`
+3. **Move the file.** If you downloaded the `libaudacious-plugin-rpc.so` from a release,
-     file to the plugin directory from the previous step.
-If you built it yourself,
+     move the file to the directory from the previous step.
+If you built the plugin yourself,
      simply run this command after the previous ones:

      ```sh